nep-pack/NonlinearEigenproblems.jl/docs/src/tutorial_matlab1.md

 Base.size(nep::MATLABNEP) = (10,10)
 Base.size(nep::MATLABNEP,::Int) = 10
 ```
+Initiate the MATLAB package and prepare to integrate with NEP-PACK:
 ```julia
 julia> using MATLAB; # requires MATLAB to be installed julia> mat"addpath('.')" # Add path to your m-file